Construction of Maximal Hypersurfaces with Boundary Conditions: Introduction and notation

 \section{Introduction and notation}

 In this paper we use Mean Curvature Flow (MCF) with a Neumann boundary condition to construct maximal hypersurfaces with boundary in Minkowski space $\bb{R}^{n+1}_1$ for $n\geq2$, which are perpendicular to a given Lorentz surface, $\Sigma$ at their boundary.
 Maximal surfaces are well known to be useful in the study of semi-Riemannian manifolds and mathematical relativity.
 A famous example in which these surfaces play a central part is the first proof of the positive mass conjecture by Schoen--Yau \cite{SchoenYau}.
 Correspondingly the existence and properties of such surfaces have been well studied, and we do not give a full literature review here.
-We mention here Bartnik \cite{BartnikEntire}, for existence of entire maximal hypersurfaces in asymptoticaly flat spacetimes, Bartnik and Simon \cite{BartnikSimon} where solvability of the Dirichlet problem in Minkowski space was proven, and Gerhardt \cite{GerhardtHSurfaces} for the existence of foliations of constant mean curvature and the solvability of the Dirichlet problem in curved spacetimes.
-Ecker and Huisken \cite{EckerHuiskenCMCMink} first used a parabolic prescribed mean curvature flow to construct surfaces of prescribed mean curvature, and the assumptions on boundary manifolds for such flows have been weakened by Gerhardt \cite{GerhardtHSurfacesthesequal}.
+We mention Bartnik \cite{BartnikEntire}, for existence of entire maximal hypersurfaces in asymptotically flat spacetimes, Bartnik and Simon \cite{BartnikSimon} where solvability of the Dirichlet problem in Minkowski space was proven, and Gerhardt \cite{GerhardtHSurfaces} for the existence of foliations of constant mean curvature and the solvability of the Dirichlet problem in curved spacetimes.
+Ecker and Huisken \cite{EckerHuiskenCMCMink} first used a parabolic prescribed mean curvature flow to construct surfaces of prescribed mean curvature, and the assumptions on ambient manifolds for such flows have been weakened by Gerhardt \cite{GerhardtHSurfacesthesequal}.
+Conditions for construction of constant mean curvature surfaces in Minkowski space by a perscribed mean curvature flow in the noncompact case has been studied by Aarons\cite{Aarons}.
+The Dirichlet boundary problem for MCF in spaces of indefinite metric has been considered by Ecker \cite{EckerMinkowskiDBC, EckerNull}.

+Neumann boundary conditions for MCF in Euclidean space have been studied in various situations, and many tools of classical MCF singularity analysis now have a Neumann boundary condition couterpart, see for example the works of Stahl \cite{Stahlfirst}\cite{Stahlsecond}, Buckland \cite{Buckland} and Edelen \cite{Edelen}.
+Graphical Euclidean MCF with a perpendicular Neumann boundary condition has also been studied over compact domains by Huisken \cite{Huiskengraph}, and over halfspaces by Wheeler \cite{WheelerHalfspace} and in the rotationally symmetric case by Wheeler \cite{WheelerRotSym}.
+Graphs over Killing vector fields have also been considered by Lira and Wanderly \cite{LiraWanderly} and also the author \cite{LambertTorus}.
+Mixed Neumann and Dirichlet boundary conditions have also been considered by Wheeler and Wheeler \cite{WheelersDirichletNeumann}, see also the rotational case by Wheeler \cite{WheelerRotSym}.
+MCF with a Neumann boundary condition in Minkowski space has also been investigated by the author in the standard graphical case \cite{LambertConvex} and within a cone boundary manifold \cite{LambertMinkowski}.